-While roadtripping through southern Utah on Highway 12 Scenic Byway, Alan and I discovered an enchanting land of hoo-doos on a short excursion to Devil’s Garden Escalante.
-It’s a landscape for wandering and wondering.
-Come along as I show you how to make the most of this Grand Staircase-Escalante travel experience.
+While roadtripping through southern Utah on Highway 12 Scenic Byway, Alan and I discovered an enchanting land of hoo-doos on a short hike through Devil’s Garden in Grand Staircase-Escalante National Monument.
+It’s a landscape for wandering and wondering in one of the best parks in Utah.

 Tucked away down a bumpy dirt road in Southern Utah’s Grand Staircase-Escalante National Monument, the Devil’s Garden should be renamed something like “hoodoo playground” or “fun among the rocks.”
 Except for summer’s searing heat (I recommend visiting in spring or fall), there’s nothing evil about this wonderland of Navajo and Entrada sandstone refashioned by erosion into arches and hoodoos.